16 April 2019

 The Guernsey Financial Services Commission has developed excellent regulatory cooperation with its EU counterparts, including with the new European Supervisory Authorities.
 Guernsey was among the first jurisdictions whose regulators concluded Memoranda of Understanding with most EU/EEA states with respect to market access for national private placement regimes under the Alternative Investment Fund Managers Directive.
 These memoranda were negotiated by the European Securities and Markets Authority.

 Guernsey is among a small group of third country jurisdictions that have been officially assessed as meeting current EU data protection standards and granted equivalence (“adequacy”) through individual Commission Decisions.
 Following the adoption of the new EU General Data Protection Regulation (GDPR) in May 2016, Guernsey implemented the new GDPR standards on the same timetable as EU Member States (by May 2018).
-Further details on Guernsey’s implementation of GDPR can be found here.
+Follow this link for further details on Guernsey’s implementation of GDPR.